Meet the Board

 Bill Balassi Secretary Board of Directors

-Bill Balassi – President
+Bill Balassi – Board Member

 Bill Balassi has been a volunteer at the Rio Grande Nature Center since 1994.
 Over the years, he has led interpretive walks and twilight hikes, volunteered in the Nature Shop, shared his spotting scope with visitors in the Observation Room, served on the Friends’ board, and lined up bands to provide music (for free) at the Friends’ annual Herbfest.
 He holds a Ph.D in English from UNM and taught English for more than 20 years, followed by a second career as a technical writer and project management professional, retiring in 2014.
 Bill enjoys cooking, hiking, making music with friends, and spending time with his family, especially his three grandchildren.

-Lindsey Evans – Vice President
+Lindsey Evans – Board Member

 Growing up in Albuquerque just up the street from what is now the Rio Grande Nature Center, the Rio Grande and the Bosque played a big part in Lindsey’s childhood.
 Taking no particular direction after high school, he was drafted into the U.S. Army, and trained and worked as a Petroleum Laboratory Technician.
 Receiving a B.S. in Chemical Engineering, he opted to work at a boarding school in the Pecos Mountains until he landed a job as a field technician involved in studying the Colorado River through the Grand Canyon.
 He accepted a job as a process engineer at a uranium mill, while pursuing an M.S. in Environmental Engineering.
 The next 20 years he worked in the areas of groundwater and hazardous waste remediation.
 He ended his engineering career working for Sandia National Laboratory’s Advanced Materials Department and retired in 2018.
 As a volunteer at the RGNC he has worked at the front desk, assisted with educational outreach activities and helped out where ever needed.
 His hobbies are varied but they are all connected with the outdoors.
 He considers himself a Jack of all trades.